keboola/developers-docs/cli/structure/index.md

 ## Branches

-The tool works with [dev branches](/components/branches/) by default.
+The tool works with [development branches](/components/branches/) by default.
 You can specify which branches from the project you want to work with locally during the [init](/cli/commands/sync/init/) command.
-Alternatively, you can ignore the dev branches concept and work exclusively with the main branch.
+Alternatively, you can ignore the development branches concept and work exclusively with the main branch.
 However, note that all configurations will then be stored in the `main` directory.

 The main branch directory is simply named `main` and does not include the branch ID.
 This makes it easily distinguishable from the other branches.